 2. Strawberries: Line a ¼” baking sheet with a paper towel and place strawberries in a single layer on it to keep the strawberries from getting mushy and squished, and they last longer since they are not stacked on top of each other.

 3. Cans: I use a paper towel when I’m opening a can with the can opener.
 I rinse the can, wipe it down, place the paper towel on the counter so the can doesn’t scratch it or make that chalkboard scraping sound while I open it.
-If anything in the can spills over, it’s easy to clean up and also wipe off the can opener when I’m finished.
+If anything in the can spill over, it’s easy to clean up and also wipe off the can opener when I’m finished.
 I have the can opener type that does not go inside the rim; if you have one of these wash it first so there is no food on it before wiping.

 4. Reducing the fat in cooking: When I’m boiling chicken or beef for stock or preparing soup, I use a paper towel to skim the fat off the top of the broth.